vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-jumpcloudldap.md

 "a comprehensive and flexible cloud directory platform".
 It includes the capability to act as an LDAP identity provider.

-This guide shows you how to configure the Supervisor so that users can authenticate to their Kubernetes cluster using their identity from an JumpCloud's LDAP service.
+This guide shows you how to configure the Supervisor so that users can authenticate to their Kubernetes cluster using their identity from JumpCloud's LDAP service.

 ## Prerequisites